Danieleg82/vWAN-Indirect-Spoke/README.md

 *THINGs TO KEEP IN MIND*:
 -	If you are **not** using _vWAN BGP endpoints_ (https://learn.microsoft.com/en-us/azure/virtual-wan/scenario-bgp-peering-hub) you need to be able to summarize/aggregate the IP ranges of the spoke VNETs connected to your transit HUB as static routes in the Default Route table of the vWAN HUB.
 In such case, keep in mind that **Routing Intent** will not be available at all on your vHUB: in fact, **Routing Intent is incompatible with any kind of static route configured in the Default Route Table of a vHUB** (https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies#knownlimitations )
 -	If you are using vWAN BGP endpoints, you either need an **integration with Azure Route Server (ARS)*** [see section below], or you still must be able to summarize/aggregate the IP ranges of the spoke VNETs connected to your transit HUB as BGP advertisement to the vHUB itself.
-With the BGP integration, if you don’t use any static route in vHUB, the **Routing Intent** feature is still an option you can use for Branch2Branch traffic filtering.
+With the BGP integration, if you don’t use any static route in vHUB, the **Routing Intent** feature is still an option you can use for Branch2Branch traffic filtering (You would of course need a vWAN-compatible FW solution deployed in the vHUB for this kind of setup, hence creating FW-chain between your Firewall in the transit VNET and the Firewall in the vHUB,for inter-region and VNET-to-branches traffic).
 With BGP integration, your firewall cluster can be **active-passive only**, since vHUB today (Nov.
 2023) doesn’t still support BGP _CUSTOM NEXT HOP_ feature.
 -	You will always need Route tables (UDRs) in your spoke VNETs, unless you deploy the **integration with Azure Route Server (ARS)*** [see section below]

 ## SCENARIO 2: MY FIREWALL BRAND CAN BE INTEGRATED, BUT I WANT FULL CONTROL ON IT